wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

         </li>

       <li>
-        Add the following dependency to send trace data to Wavefront using Spring Cloud Sleuth or OpenTracing.
+        If you want to send trace data to Wavefront using Spring Cloud Sleuth or OpenTracing, add the following dependencies.
           <ul id="profileTabs" class="nav nav-tabs">
               <li class="active"><a href="#sleuthnew" data-toggle="tab">Spring Cloud Sleuth</a></li>
               <li><a href="#opentracingnew" data-toggle="tab">OpenTracing</a></li>